-The Transportation PIP and QIP was established by a directive from Centers for Medicare and Medicaid Services (CMS) and the State of Illinois.
+The Transportation PIP and QIP was established by a directive from CMS and the State of Illinois.
 The focus is on the administration of the transportation benefit, specifically focusing on the rate of scheduled trips resulting in the member arriving to their scheduled appointment on time.
 Targeted interventions are outlined to determine if there is an increase in the percentage of scheduled trip requests where the member arrived before or on time for scheduled appointments.